 How do I get a copy of the autopsy report?

 Autopsy reports will not be sent out until they are completed and signed by the Medical Examiner.
-There is no charge to family members for a copy of the autopsy report.
+There is no charge to immediate family members (mother, father, sister, brother) for a copy of the autopsy report.
 Otherwise there is a $25.00 dollar fee payable by check or money order.
 Request for autopsy reports may be made by fax or in writing.
 All reports will be sent out by mail.
 Include the following information in the request:

 The Medical Examiners case number (ML or PA) if known.